KnuckleSecurity/NFBPunish/README.md

 # NFBPunish
 NFBPunish is an Instagram unfollower software with a GUI.
-It automatically produces lists for both users you follow and who follow you, then combs out ones who do not, after that you can automatically unfollow all those users with one click.
+It automatically produces lists for both users you follow and who follow you, then combs out ones who do not, after which you can automatically unfollow all those users with one click.
 <br>
 <br>